"Coaxial", "Cross Current Tidal" and "Monoradial"

 ABSTRACT

 The subsurface buoy’s mechanical drive is an impeller system.
 Two or more stacked sets of flat, symmetrical rotor blades are attached to coaxial drive shafts.
-One-way bearings in each shaft allows them both to spin in one direction only as the water flows pass back and forth across the symmetrical impeller blades.
-Water is 784 times denser than air so the mechanical PTO will develop high torque values to drive the generator.
+One-way bearings in each shaft allows them to engage in one direction only as the water flows pass back and forth across the impeller blades.
+Water is 784 times denser than air so the mechanical PTO will develop high torque values to drive the main generator.

-In order create a mechanical one-way drive that will spin a generator in one direction only, the PTO design calls for two one-way, freewheel-type clutch bearings to be attached to the upper ends of both drive pipes; one bearing located on top of the other.
-The inner races of the two clutch bearings are fixed to their respective shafts and the outer races are keyed to the stacked generator drive gears that have identical outside diameters (see Figure 3).
+In order create a mechanical one-way drive that will spin a generator in one direction only, the PTO design calls for two sprag-type, one-way, clutch bearings to be attached to the upper ends of both drive shafts; one bearing located on top of the other.
+The inner races of the two clutch bearings are fixed to their respective shafts and the outer races are keyed inside two stacked drive gears that have identical outside diameters.
 Thus, when one shaft rotates in one direction, the other shaft will simply freewheel.
 The active shaft’s driving gear will engage the generator pinion gear to spin it in one direction only while simultaneously, the other driving gear will freewheel.
 Then, when the water flow reverses, the drive modality also shifts; the former drive shaft will now freewheel whilst the second drive shaft engages and will now drive the generator.

 Therefore, when water flows in one direction inside the Acceleration Tube and the upstream (driving) set of blades are activated by the passing water, the downstream set of blades will rotate independently and freewheel.
 It is also important to note that regardless of how turbulent the downstream water might become as it comes off the driving blades, the disengaged downstream blades will be unaffected by any turbulence or cavitation.
 The downstream flows coming off the drive blades might cause the downstream blades to spin in the reverse direction or slowly spin in the driving direction or simply stay stationary.
-The downstream blades’ motion is irrelevant and has no effect upon the upstream drive blades.
-The upstream blades will always be the dominate blades that capture the bi-directional flows.
+The disengaged downstream blades are unaffected by the engaged upstream drive blades.
+The upstream blades are the dominate blades that capture the bi-directional flows.

 The subsurface buoy employs a second way to harvest wave energy to energize one or more self-rectified air turbine PTOs.
 Waves cause water to rise and fall within the Accelerator Tube.
 The free surface of water at the air/water interface acts like a piston.
-As the water level rises inside the Accelerator Tube, the trapped air is compressed and is forced through one or more turbo-generators installed inside a water-tight compartment.
+As the water level rises inside the Accelerator Tube, the trapped air is compressed and is forced through one or more auxiliary turbo-generators installed inside a water-tight compartment.
 After passing through the turbines, the air travels into the buoy’s Mantle (see Figure One).
 As incident waves pass above the submerged buoy, the pressure differentials created by the waves cause the buoy’s entrapped air to pass back and forth from the Mantle to the Acceleration Tube in a continuous cycle.
-This bi-directional air flow is channeled through the self-rectified turbines and generates electricity.
-The turbines can be optional impulse-type, Wells-type, bi-radial-type, or the Hanna-designed mono-radial type.
-The air turbine(s) drive generators that can produce power for the grid or, alternatively, develop low voltage DC power for charging on-board batteries to power electronic payloads or provide power for the main generator’s electro-magnetic field windings.
+This bi-directional air flow is channeled through the auxiliary self-rectified turbines and generates electricity.
+The turbines can be optional impulse-type, Wells reaction-type, or the Hanna-designed impulse/reaction-type [2].
+The air turbine(s) drive generators that can produce power for the grid or, alternatively, develop low voltage DC power for charging on-board batteries to power electronic payloads and/or provide power for the main generator’s electro-magnetic field windings.
 This arrangement eliminates the need for costly rare earth permanent magnets in the main generator.
-The surface buoy can be an anchored power buoy or a free-floating data collection buoy.

 Examples of prior art subsurface WEC's are: M3 Wave; CalWave Power Technologies; 40South Energy; Bombora Wave Power; a submerged buoy that uses a Wells Turbine PTO by Seung Kwan Song [1] called SPA-OWC: US 9,518,556 B2 (patent now expired); another expired patent by W.W.
 Hirsch: US 7,199,481 B2; international patents by AWS Ocean Energy Ltd: WO2017/025765Al and US 10,711,760 B2; the Dutch company Symphony Wave Power has a submerged buoy that shares its operational cues from the AWS buoy; a patent by Marine Power Systems called WaveSub, WO20010007418A2; and patents held by Ocean Power Technologies: US 6,768,217 B2, 6,933,623 B2 and 6,768,216 B1.